What is Delta E or ΔE

 Delta E, ΔE or dE, is a way of measuring the visible difference, or error between two colors mathematically.
 It is very useful for sorting “closeness” of paints to a scanned sample and has obvious applications in industrial and commercial quality control.

-The LAB color system is used as a base system to calculate Delta E, as the LAB system’s perceptually uniform nature makes these calculations more accurate than in other non uniform systems such as RGB or CMYK.
+The LAB color system is used as a base system to calculate Delta E, as the LAB system’s perceptually uniform nature makes these calculations more accurate than in other non uniform systems such as RGB

 To put it simply, the Delta E of two colors is the distance between them in LAB color space.
 This is also called Delta E 76 or Delta E 1976, as it was first standardized in the year 1976.
 We now use a more accurate formula that takes into account new and improved models of the human eye, this formula is Delta E 2000.
 Even though the Delta E 76 formula is still very popular, Nix Sensor Ltd. recommends always using the Delta E 2000 formula for maximum accuracy and excellent real world results.